Britney Spears Made a Response Song to “Cry Me A River” That You’ve Never Heard

 It’s kind of pitiful / That’s she’s gone

-Fans have obsessed over this song, and the rest of the Original Doll sessions, for years, hoping to find subtle clues into Britney’s pre-breakdown thought-process and piece together a story.
-They can never be certain what happened, no one can, but the few clues alone seem to point to Britney being suffocated to the point she couldn’t be herself.
-A star never trusted to speak her mind and told to stand in the corner – a cute, clueless pop princess like all the other pretty girls.
+Fans have obsessed over this song, and the rest of the Original Doll sessions, for years, hoping to find subtle clues into Britney’s pre-breakdown thought process and piece together a story.
+They can never be certain what happened—no one can—but the few clues alone seem to point to Britney being suffocated to the point she couldn’t be herself.
+She was a star never trusted to speak her mind and told to stand in the corner—a cute, clueless pop princess like all the other pretty girls.

-So, each year when February rolls around, I put on “Everytime”, fondle my scalp, sigh inwards and try to find my happy place – and this is what I think about.
+So, each year when February rolls around, and I put on “Everytime”, fondle my scalp, sigh inwards, and try to find my happy place, this is what I think about.
 Britney Spears was many things to many people.
-To me, she’s a living and breathing artefact who proves that no matter the power and scope, it is really fucking difficult to be a young woman in the spotlight.
+To me, she’s a living and breathing artifact who proves that no matter the power and scope, it is really fucking difficult to be a young woman in the spotlight.
 You’re told to be quiet, look pretty, and get the job done.
-And when you do try to speak your mind, you get shut-down by your record label.
+And when you do try to speak your mind, you get shut down by your record label.
 Then you shave your head.